 Weekly during July and August

-Campers will spend their days participating in nature walks, forest exploration, pond discovery, eco-arts, natural mindfulness, camp songs and games, and much more.
-Weekly themes delve deeper into topics such as the Humber River, Powerful Pollinators, and Wetlands.
+Campers will spend their days participating in nature walks, forest exploration, pond discovery, natural mindfulness, camp songs and games, and much more.
+Weekly themes this year include camp favourites such as Powerful Pollinators and Ecolympics, plus new topics like Healthy Planet, Healthy Lives and Growing Gardeners.